God tries to guide us with his leadings.

 In early days of trialling its use in your life, it is wise to really apply lots of thought to what appears to be God’s leadings.
 But once we get a better understanding of his method for leading us – that he sets up with each of us – then its reality becomes much more solid and useful.
 Yes, ‘practice makes perfect’.

-BUT, the important end-results of these ‘leadings’, throughout life, should come to be seen as well above what could be accepted as mere chance.
+The important end-results of these ‘leadings’, throughout life, should come to be seen as well above what could be accepted as mere chance.
 They just happen far too often, when you get in touch with them.
-Then, God’s ‘gift’ of leadings really does prove itself … again and again.
-I explain this judgement process, that we apply towards God’s assistance in our lives, under sub heading 5.2 in the article “God’s presence in our lives“.
+Then, God’s ‘gift’ of leadings really does prove itself, again and again.
+I explain this overall ‘judgement process’, that we generally apply towards God’s assistance throughout our lives, under sub heading 5.2 in the article “God’s presence in our lives“.

 4. CHANGING OUR DIRECTION